PufferFinance/website-docs/docs/governance-token.md

 Key features of vePUFFER:
 - Users stake PUFFER tokens to mint vePUFFER NFTs
 - Voting power accrues over time as long as PUFFER remains staked
-- No fixed lockup duration is required
+- No fixed lockup duration is required (OTHER THAN 60 DAY EXIT QUEUE)
-- Users can unstake their PUFFER at any time
+- Users can unstake their PUFFER at any time after 60 days.

 #### How is vePUFFER different from other ve tokens?